 some would say "Olympic" style of TaeKwonDo.
 I think it's

 awesome that Namco included both variations of TaeKwonDo in the Tekken

 series, because they are very different in reality.

 Hwoarang debuted in Tekken 3 with a memorable and fun-to-use fighting style for

 all levels of players.
 From sequel to sequel, Hwoarang's style became more and

 more dynamic, making him more appealing to advanced players.
 In

-Baek, is no doubt the best and most accurate representation of TaeKwonDo in any fighting game to date...
+Baek, is no doubt the best and most authentic representation of TaeKwonDo in any fighting game to date...